cran-task-views/MissingData/MissingData.md

 -   `r pkg("BaBooN")` implements a Bayesian bootstrap approach for discrete data imputation that is based on Predictive Mean Matching (PMM).
--   `r pkg("accelmissing")` provides multiple imputation with the zero-inflated Poisson lognormal model for missing count values in accelerometer data.

 In addition, `r pkg("mitools")` provides a generic approach to handle multiple imputation in combination with any imputation method.